Fourier Plane-Wave Series Expansion for Holographic MIMO Communications: Introduction

-From the above discussion, it thus follows that the realistic design and performance assessment of large antenna technologies requires accurate and tractable channel models that are valid also in near-field.
-Deterministic models (e.g., based on ray-tracing) achieve the highest accuracy as they provide accurate predictions of signal propagation in a given environment \cite{Sarkar2003}.
-However, they rely on numerical electromagnetic solvers of the Maxwell's equations, and hence, they are too site-specific~\cite{Sarkar2003}.
-Stochastic models are the most desirable for communication theorists to work with since they permit to draw general theoretical inferences~\cite{MarzettaISIT}.
-Physically meaningful stochastic models are based on the channel expansion in terms of plane-waves, as they provide a natural eigensolution of the Helmholtz equation \cite{ChewBook}.
-Plane-wave based models allow also to decouple scattering conditions from array characteristics~\cite{PoonCapacity}.
-However, plane-wave based models are typically used in wireless research only under the assumption that source and receiver are at a very large distance such that wavefronts can be approximated as locally planar over the entire arrays \cite{Sayeed2002,Veeravalli,PoonCapacity,PoonDoF,Pollock,Abhayapala,LucaBook}.
-An example is given by the virtual channel representation pioneered in~\cite{Sayeed2002,Veeravalli}.
-Recently, \cite{MarzettaIT,PizzoIT21} have brought to the attention of wireless community that wave propagation can be generally formulated in terms of plane-waves irrespective of the distance between source and receiver (i.e., even in the near-field) and under arbitrary scattering conditions.
-This paper leverages this result to provide the following contributions.
+Realistic design and performance assessment of { electromagnetically large multiple} antenna technologies require accurate and tractable channel models {for the wave propagation}.
+Deterministic models (e.g., based on ray tracing) achieve the highest accuracy as they provide accurate predictions of signal propagation in a given environment \cite{Sarkar2003}.
+However, they rely on numerical electromagnetic solvers of the Maxwell's equations, and hence, they are too site-specific.
+Stochastic models are the most desirable for communication theorists to work with as they are {representative of a class of environments with common propagation properties} \cite{MarzettaISIT}.
+Physically meaningful stochastic models are based on a channel expansion in terms of {plane waves or spherical waves}, as they provide a natural eigensolution of the {wave} equation \cite{PizzoJSAC20}.
+Unlike models based on a spherical wave expansion of the channel (e.g.,~\cite{Gustafsson2006,Gustafsson2009,Gustafsson2010}), channel models that are based on plane waves allow to treat radio wave propagation as a linear system {by using Fourier theory} and without the recourse to special functions \cite{PizzoJSAC20,PizzoIT21}.
+In addition, {plane-wave models} are particularly useful as they decouple scattering conditions from array characteristics \cite{PoonCapacity,Sayeed2002}.